F5Networks/f5-declarative-onboarding/SUPPORT.md

 |------------------|---------------|---------------------|-----------------|
 |DO 1.1.0          |Feature        |20-Dec-2018          |20-Mar-2019      |

-See the [Release notes]([https://github.com/f5devcentral/f5-declarative-onboarding/releases]) and [DO documentation]([https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/] ) for new features and issues resolved for each release.
+See the [Release notes]([https://github.com/F5Networks/f5-declarative-onboarding/releases]) and [Declarative Onboarding documentation]([https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/] ) for new features and issues resolved for each release.